Dosage Form: tablet

 Treatment with Tetrabenazine tablet can be discontinued without tapering.
 Re-emergence of chorea may occur within 12 to 18 hours after the last dose of Tetrabenazine tablet [see Drug Abuse and Dependence (9.2)].

 Following treatment interruption of greater than five (5) days, Tetrabenazine tablet therapy should be re-titrated when resumed.
 For short-term treatment interruption of less than five (5) days, treatment can be resumed at the previous maintenance dose without titration.

 Dosage Forms and Strengths

-Tetrabenazine tablet are available in the following strengths and packages:
+Tetrabenazine tablet are available in the following strengths:

 The 12.5 mg Tetrabenazine Tablets are white cylindrical biplanar tablets with beveled edges, debossed '707' on one side and plain on the other side.

 The 25 mg Tetrabenazine Tablets are yellowish-buff, cylindrical biplanar tablets with beveled edges, debossed '708' on one side and scored on the other side.

 - Who are actively suicidal, or in patients with untreated or inadequately treated depression [see Warnings and Precautions (5.2)].